 With Bluetooth speakers, I look first for instructions to figure out how to get the unit in pairing mode and how to pair it up.
 The included instructions are printed in a tiny font size.
 I couldn’t read them so I went online and found the link to the digital versions of the manual.
 The instructions are in 24 languages!
 Turns out, though, that I didn’t need a manual.

 I plugged the speaker in with the included 12-inch micro USB cord and moved the switch on the back from Off to On.
 A woman with a Chinese accented announced “Power On, Pairing.”
-I then went to my phone to find the speaker.
+I then went to my phone to find the speaker to go along with the wireless headphones I like to run with.
 The speaker shows up as “SP-906BT” and paired on my Moto Z in a second or two.

 I then phoned a friend and must say I got a wow reaction from myself.
 His voice was crystal clear and he heard me clearly as well.
 Using this as a speakerphone is a 100 times better than my built-in phone speaker and microphone.
 I also tested call and mic quality with a JBL speaker that I have and the quality of this Genius speaker was just as good.
 If this is all that you do with this speaker, the price is well worth it.
 On the back of the speaker, there is a button to answer and hang up calls.
 Pretty simple interface for using it as a speakerphone.